ShinjiKatoA16/UCSY-sw-eng/python-2.md

 ### Method

 String has many method.
-See <https://docs.python.org/3.1/library/stdtypes.html#string-methods> for detail.
+See <https://docs.python.org/3.1/library/stdtypes.html#string-methods> for detail. (this document is in NFS directory. library.pdf)

 ```